Laptop Black Screen: Complete Troubleshooting Guide

 How much does it cost to fix a laptop black screen?

 DIY: $0-40 (RAM reseat, driver updates, cable reseat).
-Professional diagnosis: $50-100.
+Diagnosis: $50-100.
 Repairs: Display cable $80-150, Backlight $100-200, LCD panel $150-400, GPU/motherboard $300-800.
-Try software fixes first before paying for repair.
+Try the software fixes first before paying anyone.

 Is it worth repairing a laptop with a black screen?